-Based on Table 4, it shows that all research hypotheses have P-values < 0.05 , so all research hypotheses are accepted.
-At the same time, the estimated impact coefficients of the factors NT, COMP, STRUC, CULT, RES, and IT on MAP are all positive; this indicates that the factors of Managerial Perception, Competition, Business Structure, Corporate Culture, Implementation Resources, and Information Technology positively influence the application of management accounting techniques in enterprises in Binh Dinh province.
+Based on Table 5, it shows that all research hypotheses have P-values < 0.05 , so all research hypotheses are accepted.
+At the same time, the estimated impact coefficients of the factors NT, COMP, STRUC, CULT, RES, and IT on MAP are all positive; this indicates that the factors of manager's perception, competition, organizational structure, corporate culture, implementation resources, and information technology positively influence the application of MAP in Binh Dinh enterprises.

-Table 5.
-Standardized Coefficients
+Table 6.
+Standardized coefficients.